nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Reverse Proxy
 ^^^^^^^^^^^^^

-Process that protects and routes HTTP access (specified above) to the Nuts Node.
+Process that protects and routes HTTP and gRPC access (specified above) to the Nuts Node.
 Typically a standalone HTTP proxy that resides in a DMZ and/or an ingress service on a cloud platform.
-It will act as SSL/TLS terminator, with only a server certificate or requiring a client certificate as well (depending on the endpoint).
+It will act as TLS terminator, with only a server certificate or requiring a client certificate as well (depending on the endpoint).

+If terminating TLS on this proxy, make sure to properly verify client certificates for gRPC traffic and HTTP calls to ``/n2n``.

-The Nuts Node looks for a header called `X-Forwarded-For` to determine the client IP when logging HTTP calls.
+The Nuts Node looks for a header called ``X-Forwarded-For`` to determine the client IP when logging HTTP calls.
 Refer to the documentation of your proxy on how to set this header.

 Nuts Node Client